 The point of reviewing all of these issues on what the numbers might mean is to make sure that you use them as a guide rather than a promise.
 The following tables show the 40 private 50-50 schools with the lowest average net price in the above $110,000 category and the 40 with the highest.
 I’m not including public institutions since they tend to give only limited amounts of merit aid.

-California has ten colleges that made the top 40 most expensive colleges for the highest income category.
-Massachusetts came in second with five.
-Pennsylvania lead the list of those with the lowest average net price for the highest income category with five.
-Indiana, Iowa, and Ohio tied for second with four each.
+California has nine colleges that made the top 40 most expensive colleges for the highest income category.
+New York came in second with eight.
+Iowa and Ohio led the list of those with the lowest average net price for the highest income category with five each.
+Pennsylvania and Indiana followed with four each.
 All of this information is available in the DIY College Search Spreadsheet.

 Private 50-50 Colleges for High-Income Students by Average Net Price